Pigpog/vlc-discord-rpc/README.md

 #### Configuration:

-- Ensure that the `config.js` file is accurate, and contains your new password:
+- Ensure that the `config.json` file is accurate, and contains your new password:
 ```
+"vlc":{
-exports.vlcPass="your password here"
+    "password":"your password here",
 ```